 Modified Adjusted Gross Income (MAGI) vs. Adjusted Gross Income

 It is important to make a distinction between Modified AGI and AGI, which is a related concept and affects the final AGI number.

 Modified Adjusted Gross Income (MAGI) is arrived at by adding back certain deductions made during the calculation of the adjusted gross income.
 The MAGI is used to check if the taxpayer is eligible for certain deductions.
 For example, if a taxpayer reports a MAGI above $80,000, then they are not eligible for deductions on interest paid on student loans.

 They are the deductions that can be claimed by employees for their services performed as part of a trade or business.
 The IRC defines many such deductions, such as:

-- Reimbursed expenses of employees: They are the expenses incurred by the taxpayer in the performance of services as an employee.
+Reimbursed expenses of employees: They are the expenses incurred by the taxpayer in the performance of services as an employee.
 For example, an employee may claim deductions if they paid accommodation while on a business trip, and the benefit is paid by the employer and included in gross income.